neumino/neumino.github.io/_posts/2014-03-29-rethinkdbdash-for-node-stable.md

-While you cannot use generators with the stable version of Node.js, the connection pool is a useful feature since you never have to deal with connections.
+While you cannot use generators with the stable version of Node.js, the connection pool is a reason good enough to make this driver available for the stable Node.js.
+You basically never have to deal with connections.

 For those who want to know what the syntax looks like, here it is: